 Donald Trump and Jerusalem: US Embassy and Third Temple

-(TIMELINE BELOW) Will Donald Trump be a King Cyrus for Jerusalem?
+Donald Trump became a King Cyrus of sorts for Jerusalem.
 A Congressional delegation arrived in Israel March 4th (2017) to investigate the situation of moving the US Embassy from Tel Aviv to the Holy City of David – Jerusalem (Yerushalayim).
 About four thousand (4000) years ago Abraham met Melchizedek (King of Salem and Priest of the El Elyon – ‘God Most High’ Gen. 14:18); then three days later climbed Mt.
 Moriah – the Temple Mount.
 In c.587 BC the Babylonians destroyed Solomon’s Temple.
 Then according to the Holy Scriptures, “in the first year of Cyrus king of Persia, as spoken by Jeremiah, the Lord moved the heart of Cyrus king of Persia… so Cyrus said, ‘the Lord, the God of heaven, has given me all the kingdoms of the earth and he has appointed me to build a temple for Him at Jerusalem in Judah’ (son of Jacob – Israel; Ezra 1:1-2).”
 And about 538 BC Ezra and Nehemiah led the Israelites to begin what would be called Herod’s Temple.
 And again, as prophesied by Jesus Christ (Mark 13:1-2), the Temple was destroyed – in 70 AD by the Romans under Titus.

 The Jewish Sanhedrin (Beth Din HaGadol – the Great Court) was disbanded by Roman proconsul Gabinius 57 BC, but restored in 20 AD when Judah gained independence under Rome.
 Then after the destruction of the Temple, the Sanhedrin was moved from Jerusalem to Yavneh.
 In 425 the Sanhedrin ceased after Gamliel VI was executed under order of Emperor Theodosius II, who made Temple actions illegal.
 And with the rise of the Muslims about 640, the Arabs seized and controlled their territory and banned the religion.
 After about 1600 years, October 2004 the Jewish Sanhedrin was reestablished under Rabbi Yosef Elyashiv (died at 102).
 In Elul 5765 or June 2005, Rabbi Adin Steinsaltz (age 80; 5777 or 2017) was elected to Head the Sanhedrin.